%

 Growth Drivers

 Albany's population growth of 1% is moderate and positive, supporting steady but not explosive demand for housing.
+That translates to approximately 500 new residents annually.
 Markets with this growth profile tend to appreciate consistently without the boom-bust cycles of hyper-growth metros.
+Local incomes of $57,433 are moderate, meaning appreciation is more likely to be gradual than explosive.

 Total Return Analysis

 Smart investors evaluate both cash flow AND appreciation.
 In Albany, the 2.78% cap rate provides modest ongoing cash flow, while 2.5% annual appreciation adds an equity component.
 Conservative underwriting is essential.
-Focus on deals where the cash flow stands on its own, and treat any appreciation as a bonus.
+Focus on deals where the cash flow stands on its own, and treat any appreciation as upside.
+The key question for Albany is your time horizon: plan for a 7-10 year hold to maximize total returns through compounding cash flow and gradual equity building.

 Sponsored · Want to analyze a specific property?
 DealCheck imports real listing data and runs the full analysis for you.